-Year Semester Required Courses and Field Experience Year 1 Fall (1) EDUC111 - Exploring Educational Systems (F/S) EDUC 112 - The Exceptional Learner (F/S) Spring (2) clinical experience requirements contained in the syllabus for each course Year 2 Fall (3) EDUC230 - Educational Psychology (F/S) clinical experience requirements contained in the syllabus for each course Spring (4) EDUC246 - Educational Assessment (S) clinical experience requirements contained in the syllabus for each course Year 3 Fall (5) Spring (6) All Juniors in Elementary Education are required to complete hours in RTI for both semesters.
+Year Semester Required Courses and Field Experience Year 1 Fall (1) EDUC111 - Exploring Educational Systems (F/S) EDUC 112 - The Exceptional Learner (F/S) Spring (2) clinical experience requirements contained in the syllabus for each course Year 2 Fall (3) EDUC230 - Educational Psychology (F/S) clinical experience requirements contained in the syllabus for each course Spring (4) EDUC246 - Educational Assessment (S) clinical experience requirements contained in the syllabus for each course Year 3 Fall (5) Spring (6) All Juniors in Elementary Education are required to complete hours working with literacy in the elementary school, as well as time in a classroom of their concentration for both semesters.
 All Juniors in Secondary Education and All Grade are required to complete hours in intermediate, middle or high school for both semesters.
 Year 4 Fall (7) Seniors will be completing their student teaching.
 Educational Studies majors will be doing an internship in fall or spring of year 4.
 Elementary majors complete methods block in the fall.
 Secondary and all-grade majors complete EDUC 440 in the fall.
 All students must earn favorable disposition reviews to student teach.
 Spring (8) Seniors will be completing their student teaching.
 Educational Studies majors will complete an internship.